memL0rz/memL0rz/README.md

 <pre>
    👋 Hi my Name is Fabian (Xenor41)
    🚩 Im from Germany
-   💻 I like Low level programming and Linux
+   💻 I like programming and Linux
    🕹 My Hobbys are programming and playing video games
  <a href="https://discord.com/users/Xenor41">My Discord</a>
 </pre>